Fixed versus adjustable loans

-Borrowers might choose a fixed-rate loan to lock in a low interest rate.
-People select fixed-rate loans when interest rates are low and they wish to lock in this lower rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+You might choose a fixed-rate loan to lock in a low interest rate.
+Borrowers select these types of loans because interest rates are low and they want to lock in at the low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a favorable rate.
 Call Capacity Lending, LLC at 469-640-0400 for details.

-ARMs usually start at a very low rate that usually increases over time.
+ARMs usually start at a very low rate that usually increases as the loan ages.
 You've likely heard of 5/1 or 3/1 ARMs.
-For these loans, the introductory rate is set for three or five years.
-It then adjusts every year.
-These kinds of loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
-These loans are best for people who expect to move in three or five years.
-These types of adjustable rate programs most benefit borrowers who plan to move before the initial lock expires.
+In these loans, the introductory rate is set for three or five years.
+After this period it adjusts every year.
+These loans are fixed for 3 or 5 years, then adjust.
+Loans like this are often best for borrowers who expect to move within three or five years.
+These types of adjustable rate programs most benefit borrowers who will move before the loan adjusts.